-External works included roadways, car parking proposed for 25 vehicles to the west of the Performing Arts Centre and a car park for 7 vehicles to the east, landscaping and associated site works.
+External works included roadways, car parking for 25 vehicles to the west of the building and a car park for 7 vehicles to the east of the building, landscaping and associated site works.

-- High performance building fabric to reduce the demand on active systems.
+- High performance building fabric to reduce the demand on active systems;

-- Passive solar design.
+- Passive solar design;

-- Éffective thermal mass with the use of concrete slabs and cavity brick walls.
+- Effective thermal mass with the use of concrete slabs and cavity brick walls;

-- Permeable paving to reduce stormwater run off.
+- Permeable paving to reduce stormwater runoff;

 - Reduction in car parking, thus encouraging the use of public transport.